 Step 6: Store and Organize Shoes

 First, find a place you want all of your shoes to go.
 Yes, every single shoe should be in one place in your home.
-The reason behind this is that you are able to identify each and every pair of shoe you have.
+The reason behind this is that you are able to identify each and every pair of shoes you have.
 When you spread the shoes throughout the house, you are more likely to forget you have a pair, which could lead to spending more money on shoes that are similar to ones you already own!

 Make your organization work for you–and your space!
 I used to store all of my shoes in shoe containers piled on top of each other.
 I had pictures of each pair of shoes so I knew exactly what was in each bin and stacked the bins based on color.
 This made it easy for me to find them quickly.
 But now I have built-in shoe cubbies in the mudroom, so that’s where the shoes go!